Staunton man escapes jail time - NewsBreak

 Virginia woman turns 100, says she's had a ‘wonderful life’

-A Waynesboro woman celebrated her 100th year birthday a few weeks ago.
-Mary Ann Batten said she doesn't feel like a centenarian.
-Instead, she feels like she's only 70 years old.
+WAYNESBORO, Va.
+(AP) — A Waynesboro woman celebrated her 100th year birthday a few weeks ago.
+Mary Ann Batten said she doesn’t feel like a centenarian.
+Instead, she feels like she’s only 70 years old.
+Although she has hearing and balancing difficulties, Batten has no major health problems.

 wvtf.org